Cxderless/mathsQuiz/README.md

-This script is something I made a few years ago when practising my Python skills.
-Enter your username, and simply start the quiz.
+This is a script I made years ago when practising my Python skills.

+Enter your username and simply start the quiz.